Modern Views of Machine Learning for Precision Psychiatry: Multimodal Data fusion in Diagnostic Analytics

 \subsection{Multimodal Neuroimaging Studies}

-Neuroimaging data types are intrinsically dissimilar in nature, having different spatial and temporal resolution \cite{calhoun2020multimodal}.
+Neuroimaging data types are intrinsically dissimilar in nature, having different spatial and temporal resolutions \citep{calhoun2020multimodal}.
 Instead of entering the entire data sets into a combined analysis, an alternate approach is to reduce each modality to low-dimensional (latent) features of selected brain activity or structure and then explore associations across these feature sets through variations across individuals.
-Exploiting such latent feature representations from multiple neuroimaging modalities for diagnosis has generally shown to improve performance compared to using a single modality alone \cite{tulay2019multimodal}.
-Multimodal fusion allows for the integration of neuroimaging data modalities from different scales of spatial and temporal resolutions and offers an elegant way to exploit complementary information for more accurate and robust characterization of brain dysfunctions.
-Therefore, multimodal learning mechanisms that take advantage of multimodal data sources are instrumental in optimal decisions for diagnosis, treatment, prognosis, and planning in many applications in medicine.
+Exploiting such latent feature representations from multiple neuroimaging modalities for diagnosis has generally shown to improve performance compared to using a single modality alone \citep{tulay2019multimodal}.
+Multimodal fusion allows for the integration of neuroimaging data modalities from different scales of spatial and temporal resolutions.
+Combining multimodal neuroimaging offers an elegant way to exploit complementary information for more accurate and robust characterization of brain dysfunctions, and hence is instrumental in optimal decisions for diagnosis, treatment, prognosis, and planning in many applications in medicine.